 Do you have scholarships for international students?

 Yes.
 MTSU does offer scholarships for international students.
-Scholarships in the amounts of $4,000, $8,000 and $16,000 per academic year and are merit-based.
+Scholarships in the amounts of $4,000, $8,000, and $16,000 per academic year are available and are merit-based.
 Applicants are automatically considered for a scholarship when admitted and notifications will be included in the admission letter.
-The scholarships are renewable annually during the course of a student's fulltime enrollment but do not include summers.
+The scholarships are renewable annually during a student's full-time enrollment but do not include summers.